ericmaustin/layermake/README.md

-  -l, --license TEXT              text to include in the license field of the layer --license-file TEXT             file containing license info to include in the license field of the layer -a, --arch [x86_64|arm64]       architectures this layer is compatible with --profile TEXT                  AWS profile to use -d, --description TEXT          description of the layer -v, --verbose                   verbose output
+  -l, --license TEXT              text to include in the license field of the layer --license-file TEXT             file containing license info to include in the license field of the layer -a, --arch [x86_64|arm64]       architectures this layer is compatible with --profile TEXT                  AWS profile to use when publishing -d, --description TEXT          description of the layer -v, --verbose                   verbose output
+  -q, --quiet                     quiet output.
+Only display errors and warnings.
+Turn off animations.
+  --no-publish                    do not publish the layer, only bundle.
+  --no-zip                        do not publish the layer, and do not zip the bundled layer.
  ```

 ### NodeJS bundling